 It is generally best to keep your base conda environment clean and to rely on other environments instead for installing new packages.
 It is often wise to make a conda environment for each project as a matter of reproducibility and ease of use.

-Every now and then, you may need to run conda clean --all to remove the cached installers that end up accumulating a lot of space.
+Every now and then, you should run conda clean --all to remove the cached installers that end up accumulating a lot of space.

 Nuking a Conda Environment